 Reactive Hooks

-Zeph can run shell commands automatically in response to environment changes.
-Two hook events are supported: working directory changes and file system changes.
+Zeph can run shell commands automatically in response to environment changes and tool execution events.
+Four hook events are supported: working directory changes, file system changes, tool execution before/after.

 Hook Types